Union County License Hearing Guide

 - DUI Alcohol or Drug Use Risk Reduction Program (DUI School): This program is mandatory for license reinstatement after a DUI conviction.

-This guide provides general information about DUI license suspensions and ALR hearings in Union, Georgia.
+This guide provides general information about DUI license suspensions and ALR hearings in Union County, Georgia.
 It is not a substitute for legal advice.
 If you have been arrested for DUI, it is essential to consult with a qualified DUI attorney as soon as possible to protect your rights and driving privileges.

-Last updated: February 22, 2026
+Last updated: April 1, 2026